JaniTomati/bible-verse-data/README.md

 * lexical_richness := Type-Token Ratio of a verse
 * lexical_novelty := [Lexical Novelty](https://datamining.typepad.com/data_mining/2011/09/visualizing-lexical-novelty-in-literature.html)[^3] of a verse in a book

-[^1]: Sentences that are not part of a verse are not in the dataset.
+[^1]: Sentences that are not part of a verse are not included in the dataset.
 [^2]: Challoner's revised Douay-Rheims Version (Old Testament 1609 & 1610, New Testament 1582).
 The Whole Revised and Diligently Compared with the Latin Vulgate by Bishop Richard Challoner A.D.
 1749-1752, EBook-No. 8300.
 [^3]: Hurst, M. (2011).
 Visualizing Lexical Novelty in Literature.
 URL [https://datamining.typepad.com/data_mining/2011/09/visualizing-lexical-novelty-in-literature.html](https://datamining.typepad.com/data_mining/2011/09/visualizing-lexical-novelty-in-literature.html).